 And they do it in winds that frequently reach 100mph.
 In fact, the lab was home to the second-fastest wind ever measured, with gusts of up to 231mph hitting the peak way back in 1934.

 International Space Station – Outer Space

-Launched in 1998, the International Space Station serves primarily as a microgravity and space environment research laboratory – providing the setting for a range of experiments in biology, human biology, physics, astronomy and meteorology.
+Launched in 1998, the International Space Station primarily serves as a microgravity and space environment research laboratory – providing the setting for a range of experiments in biology, human biology, physics, astronomy, and meteorology.